BenMakesEverything/cyberdeck/README.md

 ## 3D Files:

-Full project file:
+Full project file: cyberdeck-final.zip (step format) or cyberdeck-final.f3z (fusion 360)

-3D Printed parts only: download cyberdeck-print-files-only.zip (step format)
+If you only want the 3D printed parts: download cyberdeck-print-files-only.zip (step format)

-Flat face-plates only:
+If you only want the flat top/bottom plates: download cyberdeck-plates-only.zip (step format)

 ### Enjoy!